Chapter 70. Other Provisions

 3VAC5-70-10.
 Transportation of alcoholic beverages; noncommercial permits; commercial carrier permits; refusal, suspension or revocation of permits; exceptions; out-of-state limitation not affected.

-A. The transportation within or through this Commonwealth of alcoholic beverages lawfully purchased within this Commonwealth is prohibited, except upon a permit issued by the board, when in excess of the following limits:
+A. The transportation within or through the Commonwealth of alcoholic beverages lawfully purchased within the Commonwealth is prohibited, except upon a permit issued by the Virginia Alcoholic Beverage Control Authority (authority), when in excess of the following limits:

 1. Wine and beer.
 No limitation.